Inflectra/rapise-framework-examples/SpiraFriendlyWithRvlAndUserLib/README.md

 # Sample Spira-Friendly Framework with Multiple RVLs and Common Library

-This framework uses several concepts of Rapise intended to simplify framework development and design.
+This framework uses several concepts of [Rapise](http://www.inflectra.com/Rapise/) intended to simplify framework development and design.

-By following the suggested design you should get the following benefits:
+If you follow  the suggested design then you should get the following benefits:

 * Common functionality shared among all tests in the framework
 * Easy sharing objects between sub-tests
-* TestPrepare tab for operations performed before any of the tests is executed
+* `TestPrepare` tab for operations performed before any of the tests is executed
-* TestFinish tab for functionality finalizing each of the tests
+* `TestFinish` tab for functionality finalizing each of the tests
 * Ability to work with each sub-test separately
-* Easy way to execute any piece of any sub-test
+* Easy way to execute any piece of any RVL

 Let's elaborate these features one-by-one.
 But first, let's describe and Application Under Test and Test Framework design.